entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): " Cavin *et al.* (2020, char.
 48) defined a lacrimojugal character to reflect differences among derived coelacanths.
 The lacrimojugal was considered either as being curved (0) or straight (1) in its mid-region.
 We redefine this character in terms of the ventral margin of the lacrimojugal to consider the disparity of all coelacanths.
 We are using four character-states to describe the shape of the ventral margin of the lacrimojugal: linear (0) (e.g., Miguashaia bureaui), V-shaped (1) (e.g., *Diplocercides kayseri*, *Foreyia maxkuhni*), curvilinear (2) (e.g., *Caridosuctor populosum*, *Coccoderma suevicum*), and sinusoidal (3) (e.g., *Hadronector donbairdi*).
 The V-shaped condition of the ventral margin of the lacrimojugal is in part associated with the presence of the posteroventral expansion of the margin (Character 79).
-Character 80 is linked with character 74."
+Character 80 is linked with Character 74."

 > - The coding of *Qujingodus* is ?.